gtxistxgao/SQLParser/Outline.md

 	return rst;
 }
 ```
+You may see several warnings because of the auto-generate files from JavaCC have several unreachable exceptions, which will not affect our program.
+In my case, I suppressed those warning so got 0 warnings.
 Then we can do something to the AST String.
 I will print it out and output it into an AST.xml file.
 That's it.

 ## User Guide